ph0rque/SynMax/tasks/prd-tasks.md

 - [x] 6a.2 Save concise code snippet or pseudo-SQL for analytics steps in artifacts (e.g., clustering, correlation tests) to ensure reproducibility. (added 'pseudo')
 - [x] 6a.3 Ensure latency, sampling, and missing-value handling notes are included in `summary.md`. (added missing-value note)
 - [ ] 6a.4 Add minimum observation thresholds and significance reporting where applicable (e.g., correlation pairs), and document multiple-comparisons caveats.
+ - [x] 6a.4 Add minimum observation thresholds and significance reporting where applicable (e.g., correlation pairs), and document multiple-comparisons caveats.

 ## 7) Analytics tools
 Subtasks: